Aqueduct–North Conduit Avenue station: Station layout

-The station has two side platforms and four tracks, but the two center express tracks are permanently removed from service, partially covered with ballast, and are no longer connected to the local tracks.
-The northbound express track had its third rail removed, while the southbound express track still has its third rail.
+The station has two side platforms and four tracks, but the two center express tracks are permanently removed from service.
 A portion of the northbound express track, unused in regular service, reconnects with the local tracks south of this station.
+The subway station is served by the A train at all times and is between Howard Beach–JFK Airport to the south and Aqueduct Racetrack to the north.
+In the summertime on weekends during the day, Rockaway Park Shuttle trains are extended to Rockaway Boulevard from their normal northern terminus at Broad Channel, so they also serve this station.

 The platforms are only canopied on the north and south ends.
 The remaining section has beige concrete windscreens on the Brooklyn-bound platform and black steel fence on the Rockaway-bound platform.
 The platforms are extra long, about 800 ft in length – 200 ft more than a standard IND platform length – since it was built to Long Island Railroad standards (see History).
 The extra length and short distance north to the Aqueduct/Resorts World special service station to the north mean that a single full length train can straddle both stations.

 North of the station, the line is at-grade.
 As a result, the platforms are about 2 meters above street level at this section.
 The tracks are also less than 1 meter above street level at this section.
 Due to this, most roads heading toward the line are blocked off by Hawtree Street.
 However, there is a pedestrian tunnel that runs underneath the line.
 South of the station, the line is on a concrete embankment due to North Conduit Avenue changing its level of grade by ramping down into an open-cut on both sides.